Renewing Your Driver's License

-- Each time you apply for an original driver's license, you must show two proofs of identity (one proof of identity if under age 19), one proof of legal presence and one proof of Virginia residency.
+- Each time you apply for an original driver's license, you must show one proof of identity, one proof of legal presence and two proofs of Virginia residency.
 Proof of your social security number is required, if you have been issued one.
 For more information about identification and residency requirements, refer to Applying for a Driver's License.

 - If you are temporarily authorized to be in the U.S. and present a valid legal presence document without an expiration date, you will be issued a limited duration license that is valid for one year.

 For more information, refer to "Obtaining a Virginia Driver's License or Identification (ID) Card" (DMV 141).